-As we approach the New Year’s celebrations, I knew I had to share a really quick, no-fuss, festive appetizers.
-I think I can speak for most when I say there’s nothing better than settling in to a big holiday spread to celebrate the end of the year.
+As we approach the Fourth of July, I knew I had to share a really quick, no-fuss, festive appetizer.
+I think I can speak for most when I say there’s nothing better than settling in to an outdoor summer feat with a cool and refreshing, flavorful dip to kick things off.

-In our family, we always get together New Year’s day and basically just cook up a huge feast.
-A lot of seafood.
-A lot of rich food.
-And usually a prime rib or some sort of roast.
+In our family, we always head to my parents house and basically just cook up a huge feast.
+A lot of grilling.
+A lot of fruity desserts.
+And usually a big salad and some sort of potato salad.

 Enter the best ever, easiest onion dip.
 It’s creamy, full of sweet onion and tangy mustard flavor, and absolutely addicting when paired with dill potato chips.
-While of course I would love to make homemade potato chips, I can already forsee this just not happening on New Year’s.
-And I think most of you could agree that you’d rather spend time relaxing with family rather than standing over a pot of oil and watching potatoes fry all night.
+While of course I would love to make homemade potato chips, I can already see this just not happening on the Fourth of July when we’re all just trying to relax outside.
+And I think most of you could agree that you’d rather spend time hanging with family rather than standing over a pot of oil and watching potatoes fry all night.

 So, I’ve kept it simple.
-I heat up some Kettle chips in the oven just so they can become warm.
-Then, I’m tossing them with olive oil, spices, and fresh dill to boost up their flavor.
+You’ll heat up some kettle chips in the oven just so they can meld with a little olive oil and granulated garlic.
+Then, they get tossed with lots of fresh dill to boost up their flavor.
 The dill works perfectly with the sweet onion dip and it’s honestly just one of the best things ever.

 I can’t wait for you to whip this up!!
-Whether you’re hosting people or just celebrating alone, this is your dip.Print
+Whether you’re hosting some family are a couple of friends, this is your dip.Print

 Onion Dip with Dill Potato Chips

-a quick & easy onion dip served with dill potato chips
+a quick & easy caramelized onion dip served with dill potato chips for dipping

 - 1 lb sour cream